Plans by Health Insurance Company

 The Obamacare subsidy is really a tax credit, and it is formally known as the Advanced Premium Tax Credit (APTC).
 Typically people receive a tax credit at the end of the year when filing taxes, but this tax credit can be received “in advance”, during the year, to reduce the monthly premium costs of an Obamacare health insurance plan.

-You must complete an official government application to learn your subsidy amount.
+You must complete an official federal government application to learn your subsidy amount.
 Everyone’s amount will be different.
 The calculation for the subsidy amount can be quite complicated.
 It is based on several different factors, but household income is the main factor.
 We recommend using our tool to estimate your subsidy amount.

 Search Obamacare plans and estimate subsidy amount